The tax filing season starts on January 28th for 2019. You’ll have until April 15th to complete them.

 For the more careful, consider waiting a day or two before hitting the final submit button.
 For more complicated returns, you can print a draft and have a CPA review it before submitting through an electronic processor such as TaxAct or H&R Block.

 Bonus Tip: Wait about a week after the IRS starts accepting returns before you do your taxes.
 Let other people be the computer system guinea pigs.
-You don’t want your return to get stuck because the computer kinks haven’t been shaken out yet, like these 600,000 people in 2012.

 2. Don’t Start Your Taxes Until You (and the IRS) Have Your Stuff Together